nodepa/seedlingo/docs/architecture/architecture.md

 # Seedling's architecture

-Seedling is built using [VueJS](https://vuejs.org) as web framework to build a client-side single page application (SPA) with progressive web app (PWA) functionality.
+Seedling is built using the [VueJS](https://vuejs.org) web framework to build a client-side single page application (SPA) with progressive web app (PWA) functionality.
 The web app is then wrapped using [Ionic Framework](https://ionicframework.com)